 As a native to Newtown, Connecticut, Dr. Kievit is happy to be practicing in her home state.
 Dr. Kievit attended Syracuse University where she graduated magna cum laude with an honors distinction in Biology.
 She earned her doctorate from the University of Connecticut, School of Dental Medicine.

 To further her skills, she completed a general dentistry residency at Mount Sinai Hospital in New York City, splitting her time between the Upper East Side hospital campus and Harlem satellite dental clinic.
 “It was here I really learned the importance of breaking down barriers to achieving dental health.
 Many of my patients did not have access to routine care and came to our clinic embarrassed and feeling quite hopeless.
 Dentistry is so much more than treating disease.
 We treat the whole person and I love that my job allows me to improve health and overall happiness.”

-When not in the office, Dr. Kievit can be found volunteering with her three year old golden retriever, Lucy.
+When not in the office, Dr. Kievit can be found volunteering with her five year old golden retriever, Lucy.
 “We named her Lucy because we love Lucille Ball and have spent so many evenings laughing together with her onscreen antics.
 Lucy has lived up to her name, she is goofy and full of personality.”
 In December 2017, Lucy was awarded registration with Intermountain Therapy Animals.
 “Lucy brings so much joy to our lives that we wanted share that with others.
 We ultimately would like to work with R.E.A.D, a program designed to promote children’s literacy and communication by reading to dogs.”